BenjaminShinar/complete-javascript-course/02_Fundamentals.md

 > Test data: 22, 295, 176, 440, 37, 105, 10, 1100, 86 and 52
 > Hints: Call ‘calcTip ‘in the loop and use the push method to add values to the tips and totals arrays.
 > Bonus:
-> Bonus: Write a function 'calcAverage' which takes an array called 'arr' as an argument.
+> Write a function 'calcAverage' which takes an array called 'arr' as an argument.
 This function calculates the average of all numbers in the given array.
 This is a difficult challenge (we haven't done this before)!
 > Here is how to solve it:
 > 1. First, you will need to add up all values in the array.
 To do the addition, start by creating a variable 'sum' that starts at 0.
 Then loop over the array using a for loop.
 In each iteration, add the current value to the 'sum' variable.
 This way, by the end of the loop, you have all values added together.